derPierrre/mas-process-discovery/README.md

 - **`data/<use-case>/artifacts/conversation.txt`** - Human-readable summary of the conversation

 ### Generated Artifacts
-- **`data/<use-case>/artifacts/`** folder containing all generated files, like the process models as well as the failure analysis
+- **`data/<use-case>/artifacts/`** folder containing all generated files, like the process models, as well as the failure analysis

 ### Statistics
 - **Agent-level metrics**:
   - Prompt tokens used
   - Completion tokens generated
   - Number of invocations
-  -
 ## Detailed Information about the Expriment Design

 See **experiment_info.pdf** for more information about the experiments